 The best opportunities for those pursuing a career in fashion can be found in the film industry, shoe manufacturing, and wholesale.
 Those with more advanced degrees will find they can fan out into other areas of fashion, such as market research, management, or become more specialized in their focus, such as working leather or designing clothes for children.
 Additionally, a master's degree will allow the degree holder to teach as well.
 The amount of experience one manages to gain in the fashion industry, the more likely he or she is to find steady work.

-The internet can help designers disseminate of designs and evolution of ideas.
-Fashion Blogs are able to focus on the famous as well as the undiscovered, allowing for wide exposure for starting designers, as well as sales and custom work through personal sites.
+The internet can help designers disseminate of designs and evolve ideas.
+Fashion blogs are able to focus on the famous as well as the undiscovered.
+Deep insights allow for a brand or design to garner wide exposure for starting designers, as well as sales and custom work through personal sites.
 Individuals wishing to enter into fashion design today would do well to educate themselves in the art of internet usage and advertising.

 - Fashion Group International (FGI)

 - Council of Fashion Designers of America (CFDA)

 - National Retail Federation (NRF)